brookshelley/brookshelley/content/movies.md

 ## 2021 {#2021}

+Movies

+**The Dig**

+A rather interesting film about excavating a ship from a mound in rural Suffolk.Theres a wild WW2 backdrop, and a lot of Fiennes looking pensive as all getout.
+Everyone is in love with someone they shouldn’t be, and I kept hoping the kid was actually from the future.

+**Insomnia**

+Robin Williams is so good in this.
+I haven’t seen Insomnia since opening weekend, and also forgot it was a Nolan.
+I still need to watch the original.
+This is a great view of Pacino slowly losing his mind.
+I had this a little confused with One Hour Photo so I kept expceted a scene to take place at a CVS or something.

+**The Prestige**

+The one time Wolverine and Batman worked together with David Bowie to make powerful magicks.
+I honestly forgot this was a Nolan film, but I’ve loved it every time I’ve watched it.
+Just so fun and clever.
+I wonder how Golem’s cats are doing?

+**Never Rarely Sometimes Always**

+Easily the best movie I’ve seen in a long time.
+The level of kindness and empathy for the challenge of being a young woman in the world is outstanding.
+Really incredible performances from Flanagan and Ryder with a candid view of how amazing Planned Parenthood is to top it off.
+The focus on women caring for each other was spot-on.

+**The Bourne Supremacy**

+In the world there is only one good supremacy: the Bourne kind.
+Brian Cox rules in this, but I wish Julia Stylse and Franka Potente had more to do.
+I’m rewatching this series and it’s mostly holding-up.

+**Our Little Sister**

+I love Koreeda movies because they so beautifully humanize a great deal of pain.
+From his slow pans, to the way he shot the room to make you feel part of the family, this movie ruled.

+**The Lost City of Z**

+It turns out the story of this movie’s protagonist was much more racist and absurd than presented here.
+The vaporization of bullshit explorers of other people’s lands is a bummer.
+This was well-shot despite apparent massive innacuracies.
+Pattinson did a solid job.

+**Yes, God, Yes**

+A delightful look at a religious youth that was spot-on.
+I wish I had a cool dyke bar to escape to from youth retreat, but otherwise this was pretty much what creepy youth camps were like.
+Dyer is excellent, and Simons perfectly inhabits a shitty priest.

 **Promising Young Woman**

 Woah.
 I think I’ll have to rewatch this to really get the full impact, but this was intense and Cary Mulligan was fantastic.